web-platform-dx/developer-research/mdn-short-surveys/2022-11-08-interop-2023/interpretation.md

 ## Future improvements

-Identify best practices for how to interpret conf
+Identify best practices for how to interpret confidence intervals for this question type.
+Is there a best practice that's more rigorous than top/middle/bottom third?

 We originally wanted to ask developers to _rank_ up to 5 options, but reverted to checkboxes after it became clear this question type doesn't work well in a narrow layout: